 All local, city state, and federal laws.

-to live among others according to the teachings of Jesus Christ.
+wish to live among others according to the teachings of Jesus

 The term is defined in the RENTAL AGREEMENT.

-Because the ICC residence does not have cooking facilities, it is
+Because the ICC residence does not offer a meal plan, it is

-recommended that WWU students purchase a WWU meal plan.
-Non-WWU
+recommended that residents purchase a meal plan associated with

-students and WWU students not purchasing a WWU meal plan must
+their academic institution.
+Residents not purchasing a meal plan